albertstarfield/project-zephyrine/documentation/Developer Documentation/Issue_Log.md

 -   **ID:** `CORE-FEAT-009`
     -   **Title:** Implement Casual Mistype Humanizer.
     -   **Status:** `Resolved`
-    -   **Description:** Adds a feature to programmatically introduce subtle, human-like errors into the AI's responses to make the persona more believable.
+    -   **Description:** Adds a feature to programmatically introduce subtle, human-like errors into the system's responses to make the persona more believable.
 This includes chances for lowercase starts, lowercase after periods, capitalization mishaps, and punctuation omissions.

 -   **ID:** `CORE-FEAT-010`
     -   **Title:** Pre-buffer 'thinking' monologue on startup.
     -   **Status:** `Resolved`
-    -   **Description:** To improve UI responsiveness, the introspective monologue shown when the AI is "thinking" is now generated and cached in the database on startup.
-This avoids a real-time generation call and the associated delay when the user first interacts with the AI.
+    -   **Description:** To improve UI responsiveness, the introspective monologue shown when the system is "processing" is now generated and cached in the database on startup.
+This avoids a real-time generation call and the associated delay when the user first interacts with the system.
 -   **ID:** `CORE-FEAT-011`
     -   **Title:** Add ethical watermark for user-invoked image generation.
     -   **Status:** `In-Progress`
-    -   **Description:** Implemented an optional, repeating, diagonal, semi-transparent watermark on images generated by user request to discourage misuse and promote ethical AI art generation.
+    -   **Description:** Implemented an optional, repeating, diagonal, semi-transparent watermark on images generated by user request to discourage misuse and promote ethical digital art generation.

 -   **ID:** `CORE-FEAT-015`
     -   **Title:** Enhance file ingestion to support structured datasets (JSONL, CSV, Parquet).
     -   **Status:** `Resolved`
     -   **Description:** The file ingestion service has been significantly enhanced to parse and process structured data files, including `.jsonl`, `.csv`, and `.parquet`.
-This allows the system to learn from various conversational AI dataset formats (Alpaca, DPO, etc.) by extracting user/assistant interactions and queuing them for background reflection.
+This allows the system to learn from various conversational data formats (Alpaca, DPO, etc.) by extracting user/assistant interactions and queuing them for background reflection.

 -   **ID:** `CORE-FEAT-016`
     -   **Title:** Implement DCTD Temporal Scheduler for future task execution.
     -   **Status:** `Resolved`
     -   **Description:** Introduced the DCTD (Dancing in the Celestial Timeline) Temporal Scheduler.
-This system allows the AI to schedule "thoughts" (background tasks) for execution at a specific time in the future.
+This system allows the system to schedule "thoughts" (background tasks) for execution at a specific time in the future.
 It includes a database table `scheduled_thought_tasks` to persist the schedule, logic for collision avoidance, and a daemon thread to execute due tasks.
 This enables more complex, long-term reasoning and self-reflection.

 -   **ID:** `CORE-FEAT-017`
-    -   **Title:** Add new models for OCR, UI interaction, and language-to-action.
+    -   **Title:** Add new components for optical character recognition, UI interaction, and language-to-action.
     -   **Status:** `Resolved`
-    -   **Description:** Expanded the model ecosystem by adding three new models: `Qwen2.5-OCR-Document-VL-ImageDescripter` for document OCR, `fara7b-compagent-Interact` for computer UI interaction, and `Octopus-v2-word-to-action` for translating language commands into actions.
-This increases the system's capabilities in document understanding and agentic control.
+    -   **Description:** Expanded the component ecosystem by adding three new specialized components: `Qwen2.5-OCR-Document-VL-ImageDescripter` for document optical character recognition, `fara7b-compagent-Interact` for computer UI interaction, and `Octopus-v2-word-to-action` for translating language commands into actions.
+This increases the system's capabilities in document understanding and automated control.

 -   **ID:** `CORE-FEAT-018`
     -   **Title:** Add semaphore for ELP1 direct generation queue concurrency control.